devkennyy/rungeon/contributing.md

 - Clone the repo to your local machine via `git clone https://github.com/devkennyy/rungeon.git`
 - Create a new branch for your fix by running `git checkout -b branch-name`
 - Modify the code for your issue/feature.
-- Add and commit the changes `git add .`, `git commit -m "changes made"`
+- Add and commit the changes `git commit -am "changes made"`
 - Submit your pull request.

 ## Stage Pull Request